A Pioneer In 'Flat-Fee Primary Care' Had To Close Its Clinics. What Went Wrong?

 In recent years, a small but growing number of medical practices embraced a buffet approach to primary care, offering patients unlimited services for a modest flat fee — say, $50 to $150 per month — instead of billing them a la carte for every office visit and test.

-But a pioneer in the field — Qliance, based in Seattle — shut its public clinics as of June 15, and some health care analysts are questioning whether the approach to medical care is valid and viable.
+But a pioneer in the field — Seattle-based Qliance — shut its public clinics as of June 15, and some health care analysts are questioning whether the approach to medical care is valid and viable.

 This style of medical practice is called "direct primary care," and many doctors and patients say they like the arrangement.
-Typically these physicians don't accept insurance — which frees the doctors from having to get pre-approvals from insurers on treatment, and lets them skip the paperwork involved in insurance claims.
+Typically, these physicians don't accept insurance — which frees the doctors from having to get preapprovals from insurers on treatment and lets them skip the paperwork involved in insurance claims.
 Doctors say that allows them more time and energy for their patients.

 Meanwhile, patients say they like being able to consult with their doctor or a nurse practitioner as often as they need to, at a relatively low cost.
 (Some employers buy the service for their workers.)
-Patients signed up for the plan still need to carry a regular insurance plan (typically a high-deductible policy) to cover hospitalizations, consultations with specialists and other services.
+Patients who are signed up for the plan still need to carry a regular insurance plan (typically a high-deductible policy) to cover hospitalizations, consultations with specialists and other services.

 In theory, the result should be better health for patients and lower health care costs overall.